Periodontal Treatment 101: Everything You Need to Know

 Scaling and root planing is the first choice of treatment for periodontal disease.
 The dentist will clean the tartar from the gums.
 Next, they will do root planing, which involves smoothening of the tooth surface and reattaching the gums back.

-Our dentist in Encinitas, CA, may use a laser to reduce bacteria present in the mouth and gums.
+, may use a laser to reduce bacteria present in the mouth and gums.
 The laser procedure also stimulates the growth of new blood vessels and collagen.

 Surgery is done in advanced periodontitis when the treatments mentioned above fail.